University of Waikato - Staff Giving

 As employees, we have a vested interest in the University’s continued development as a top tertiary institution in Australasia.
 Many staff have spent years teaching, conducting research or running the support services that keep the University operating smoothly.
 Others are new but feel a strong sense of commitment to our collective success.

-In 2009, 52% of staff who responded to an HR survey were positive about donating to the University.
 Staff now have the option of making gifts via Payroll Giving.
 Payroll Giving is your opportunity to support the area of your choice on a regular basis, or as a one off gift, and receive an immediate 33.33% tax rebate.

 To donate through Payroll Giving, simply log on to iWaikato and select Āku Mahi to start a new deduction from your fortnightly pay.